NatashaCELloyd/NatashaCELloyd.github.io/index.md

 #### Sadly you cannot purchase products online, but email us to order products, or come see us in school!

 * E-mail: `lloydn@shsk.org.uk` .
-* Click the `Locations` button on the drop down menu in the top left to see when and where we are open in school!
+* Click the `Locations` button on the drop down menu in the top right to see when and where we are open in school!
 * If you have any problems or queries, don't hesitate to email us, we are always happy to help!